 All players must present their valid University ID before participating in any Intramural Event.
-Players must sign in on the scoresheet, and then have their ID verified by the Intramural Supervisor on duty.
-Should a player not be verified by a staff member before entering the contest, that individual shall be considered an ineligible player for that contest.
-Only university of New Haven Faculty, Staff, Students, and Beckerman Center members are eligible to participate in Intramural events.
+Players must sign in on the scoresheet, and then have their ID verified by the RECSports Supervisor on duty.
+Should a player not be verified by a staff member before entering the contest, that individual will be considered an ineligible player for that contest.
+Only University of New Haven Faculty, Staff, Students, and Beckerman Center members are eligible to participate in Intramural events.
 Failure to produce an ID will result in the participant not being allowed to play.

 In the event that you don’t have enough players to fill an intramural team for your next contest, team managers can request a schedule change to avoid a forfeit or default of a contest.
 The following are procedures to be taken to successfully reschedule your team’s game to a new day or new time.

-- As soon as you know your team has conflicting schedules with the game day or time let RECSports know right away through e-mail RECSports@unh.newhaven.edu or the RECSports Hotline 203-931-2966.
+- As soon as you know your team has conflicting schedules with the game day or time, let RECSports know right away through e-mail (RECSports@unh.newhaven.edu) or by calling the RECSports Hotline at 203-931-2966.

 - Requests must be submitted at least 48 hours before the scheduled contest to the Graduate Assistant of RECSports or Director of RECSports.